 General.
-As more fully described below, under the Project P Power Sales Contracts, beginning with the expiration of the respective twenty-year periods during which PowerSouth is obligated to take all of the output and services of the Project P Entity's Ownership Interest, MEAG Power has agreed to provide to each Project P Participant, and each Project P Participant has agreed to take from MEAG Power, its respective Obligation Share of all of the output and services of Vogtle Units 3&4 related to the Project P Entity's Ownership Interest and related reserve, emergency and interchange service, and each Project P Participant is obligated to pay its respective Obligation Share of all of MEAG Power's costs related to Project P. Each Project P Power Sales Contract will continue to be in full force and effect at least until such time as all Project P Bonds have been paid or provision has been made for their payment and all obligations of the Project P Entity under the Project P Federal Loan Documents have been satisfied and all lending commitments thereunder have been terminated or until such time as Project P is retired from service or disposed of by MEAG Power or the Project P Entity, as applicable, whichever is later, but in no event longer than fifty (50) years from December 31, 2014, the execution date of the Amended and Restated Project P Power Sales Contracts (unless extended either through amendment or replacement with another contract; see the fourth paragraph under "INTRODUCTORY STATEMENT -The Participants" herein).
+As more fully described below, under the Project P Power Sales Contracts, beginning with the expiration of the respective twenty-year periods during which PowerSouth is obligated to take all of the output and services of the Project P Entity's Ownership Interest, MEAG Power has agreed to provide to each Project P Participant, and each Project P Participant has agreed to take from MEAG Power, its respective Obligation Share of all of the output and services of Vogtle Units 3&4 related to the Project P Entity's Ownership Interest and related reserve, emergency and interchange service, and each Project P Participant is obligated to pay its respective Obligation Share of all of MEAG Power's costs related to Project P. Each Project P Power Sales Contract will continue to be in full force and effect at least until such time as all Project P Entity under the Project P Federal Loan Documents have been satisfied and all lending commitments thereunder have been terminated or until such time as Project P is retired from service or disposed of by MEAG Power or the Project P Entity, as applicable, whichever is later, but in no event longer than fifty (50) years from December 31, 2014, the execution date of the Amended and Restated Project P Power Sales Contracts (unless extended either through amendment or replacement with another contract; see the fourth paragraph under "INTRODUCTORY STATEMENT - The Participants" herein).

 Project P Participants' Payment Obligations Under the Project P Power Sales Contracts.
 The payment obligations of the Project P Participants under the Project P Power Sales Contracts are comparable to those of the Project J Participants under the Project J Power Sales Contracts.
 See "Security for MEAG Power's Project J Bonds - The Project J Power Sales Contracts - Project J Participants' Payments in Respect of Debt Service," "- Project J Participants' Payments in Respect of Annual Costs Other than Debt Service" and "- Project J Participants' Payment Obligations in the Event of Project J Delay or Termination" herein.
-For a discussion of the Project P Participants' payment obligations, see "SUMMARY OF VOGTLE UNITS 3&4 POWER SALES CONTRACTS - Vogtle Units 3&4 Participants' Obligations to Pay" in APPENDIX M hereto.
+For a discussion of the Project P Participants' payment obligations, see "SUMMARY OF VOGTLE UNITS 3&4 POWER SALES CONTRACTS - Vogtle Units 3&4 Participants' Obligations to Pay" in APPENDIX L hereto.